 The tax funds are used to pay for the different expenses that Danish society has, such as welfare benefits, state pension, child benefits, and public institutions, such as schools, hospitals, libraries, and the police.

 The Danish tax system is progressive.
 This means that the higher your income, the more taxes you have to pay.
 In many other countries, citizens pay less tax than in Denmark, but in return, they have to pay to go to school, the hospital, the doctor's, etc.

-If you get a Danish residence permit and a civil registry number, you will be able to take part in the Danish health care benefits.
-More information about your specific situation, the public schools and economic support for students.
+If you get a Danish residence permit and a civil registration number (CPR number), you will be able to take part in the welfare benefits.

 How and when to pay tax